Belgian minehunter Oostende

 Oostende (M940) is the first ship in the s.
 She was constructed in France for the Belgian Navy.

 History

 Oostende (Ostend) is the result of a joint procurement programme for the replacements of the Tripartite- / Alkmaar-class minehunters for the Belgian- and Dutch navies.

-She is the first in class followed by which will be the first for the Royal Netherlands Navy.
+She was the first in class followed by which was the first for the Royal Netherlands Navy.
 She was laid down at Piriou, Concarneau, France on 30 November 2021.
 On 19 December 2022, she got out of the construction hangar and work on masts, paintings and furniture began.
-She is planned to be commissioned in December 2024.
+She was planned to be commissioned in December 2024.

 The technical launch took place in late February 2023, with the official launch a month later on 29 March.
 Sea trials started on 17 July 2024 in Concarneau.
 She was commissioned on 6 November 2025.